eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 The plug-in `redhat.java` will be started inside the tools container and in its own sidecar container.

-It also means that all dependencies required by the plug-ins need to be there else the VS Code java extension may fail to start.
+For this to work the tools container should include the plug pre-requisites otherwise the VS Code java extension will fail to start.

 #### Prebuilt DevWorkspace templates

-Today, the flow is the following with devfile v1: user pickup a getting started, then dashboard fetches the devfile then plug-in broker will analyze the devfile.yaml and fetch content from linked plug-in registries, parse the meta.yaml of these plug-ins to find sidecar definition, and then at the end some containers are added.
+With Devfile v1 the flow was the following: a user selects a getting started example, the Dashboard fetches the Devfile, the plug-in broker analyzes the `devfile.yaml` fetches the content from linked plug-in registries, parses the `meta.yaml` of these plug-ins, extracts the sidecar containers definitions and, finally, adds some containers to the workspace definition.

-With devfile v2, there is still these kind of steps where a lot of yaml/json files are fetched, analyzed to result at the end in a set of DevWorkspace templates.
+With Devfile v2, these steps with a lot of yaml/json transformations are still present but the output result is a set of DevWorkspace templates that will be applied on the Kubernetes cluster.

-The Che-Theia library allows to generate a single yaml file with all the analysis being done offline.
+Those DevWorkspace templates can be generated at build time rather than at runtime.
+The Che-Theia library, with a Devfile provided as input (the optional `.vscode/extensions.json` and `.che/che-theia-plugins.yaml` files), generates a yaml file that includes the definition of the DevWorkspace templates.

 npx @eclipse-che/che-theia-devworkspace-handler --devfile-url:[https://github.com/che-samples/spring-petclinic/tree/devfilev2](https://github.com/che-samples/spring-petclinic/tree/devfilev2) --output-file:$(pwd)/all-in-one.yaml